AK-Homberger/NMEA2000-VoyageDataRecorder/README.md

 - Convert NMEA2000 to NMEA0183 (or alternatively to Seasmart/Actisense)
 - Store NMEA0183 messages data permanently to SD card (.log)
 - Optional storage as Seasmart (.ssm) or Actisense (.ebl) data
 - Optional mutiplexing serial data from port 2 to NMEA0183 (e.g. for AIS messages).
-See WifiGateway for circuit for RS232 level conversion
+See WifiGateway for circuit for RS232 level conversion.

 The code is based on the NMEA 2000 library from Timo Lappalainen (https://github.com/ttlappalainen/NMEA2000).